 World’s biggest wildlife survey, January 26-28

-Sign up now for a FREE postal pack, or take part online and get access to Big Garden Extra for exclusive articles, downloads and celebrity interviews.
+Get access to Big Garden Extra for exclusive articles, downloads and celebrity interviews.
 Once you’ve signed up, you’ll get 20 per cent off in the RSPB shop.
 Read more here.

 It’s full of useful information and ideas for taking part, as well as tips on how to bring in the birds.
-The pack will be sent out in the new year.

 As the format of the survey has stayed the same, the scientific data can be compared year-on-year, creating a ‘snapshot’ of bird numbers across the UK.